#CookingUpIslandBliss: Making Nasi Lemak in your Rice Cooker

 Instructions

 - Wash the rice until water runs clear then transfer to the rice cooker pot.
-Add coconut milk, salt and enough water just to cover the rice (around 1 1/2 cups).
+Add 1/2 cup coconut milk, salt and enough water to cook the rice (around 1 1/2 cups).

 - Place the pandan leaves in the pot, close the lid and turn the rice cooker on.

 - Once the rice is cooked, fluff with a fork and remove the pandan leaves.
-Transfer to a serving plate and top with the egg slices, fried shallots, dilis, cucumber slices and chili sauce.
+Transfer to a serving plate and top with the egg slices, fried shallots, dilis, cucumber slices, peanuts, and sambal chili sauce.